Shö language

-Shö is a Kuki-Chin language dialect cluster of Burma and Bangladesh.
+Shö is a Kuki-Chin language dialect cluster of Myanmar, Bangladesh and India.
 There are perhaps three distinct dialects, Asho (Khyang), Chinbon, and Shendu.

 Mayin and Longpaw are not mutually intelligible, but have been subsumed under the ISO code for Chinbon because Mayin-Longpaw speakers generally understand Chinbon.
 Minkya is similarly included because most Minkya speakers understand Mayin.
+A written script was developed by Rev. Lyman Stilson in 1842.

 Geographical distribution

 Chinbon (Uppu) is spoken in the following townships of Myanmar.